DAlexis/wideusb/README.md

     - [x] Forward sender address to client side
     - [x] Add callbacks when package received
     - [x] Add package inspection functions

+- Device core
+	- [ ] All time-related -> std::chrono

 - Modules interface
-    - [X] For each module make 'module back' and 'module front'.
+    - [x] For each module make 'module back' and 'module front'.
 Front should be avaliable from MCU too.
     - [ ] Derive backs from IModule

 - Monitor module